A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Experimental results

 We briefly experimented with different working (time) limits for the different components and concluded with the following for our competition submission: \begin{itemize} \item We allow \SI{300}{\second} for Phases~1 and~2 together and another \SI{300}{\second} for Phase~3.
 Phase~1 itself has no working limit, but typically completes in less than \SI{30}{\second}.
-Consequently, the remaining time can be used for Phase~2. \item We run the CP for each patient-room assignment (\cref{sec_subproblems_room}) for at most \SI{5}{\second} and continue with operating-theater assignment. \item For the patient-theater assignment, we allow \SI{1}{\second} per admission day. \item The simulated annealing approach (\cref{sec_subproblems_heuristic_nurse}) is stopped either after a given runtime limit of \SI{15}{\second} or after \num{5000} iterations without improvement. \end{itemize} Besides that, we intentionally did not tune parameters for specific instances to keep the approach robust.
-We use the canonical seed value~$0$ to reduce actual randomness in the simulated annealing component.
-However, since we use multiple threads that interact as well as time limits, the overall algorithm is not deterministic.
+Consequently, the remaining time can be used for Phase~2. \item We run the CP for each patient-to-room assignment (\cref{sec_approach_decomposition_room}) for at most \SI{5}{\second} and then continue with patient-to-OT assignment. \item The reduction $\varrho$ of the aggregated room capacity is increased by $1$ after 6 infeasible CPs for solutions of the current $\varrho$-value. \item For the patient-to-OT assignment, we allow \SI{1}{\second} per admission day. \item The SA approach (\cref{sec_approach_decomposition_nurse}) is stopped either after a given runtime limit of \SI{15}{\second} or after \num{5000} iterations without improvement. \end{itemize} Besides that, we intentionally did not tune parameters for specific instances to keep the approach robust.
+We use the canonical seed value~$0$ to ensure reproducibility in the SA component.
+However, due to the use of multiple threads that interact as well as time limits, the overall algorithm is not deterministic.